killermann/samk.blog/content/2020/activism-cognitive-biases/index.md

 On the flipside, if we're first introduced to someone in a way that highlighted oppression, we'll only see their future actions, or things we learn about them, through that lens.
 Once oppressive, always oppressive.

 _No, no, no, I don't think they're sexist.
 You must be misunderstanding.
-Remember, they wrote that amazing book about anti-racism?_
+Remember, they wrote that amazing book about anti-racism._

 ## "Most people probably feel the same way I do about this."